h-greggc/greggc-hb/content/project/website-1/index.md

 preview_only: false
 ---

 A WordPress (.org) website created for Prince of Peace Lutheran Church.
+The site archives sermon notes, provides church event calendars and newletters and links to newsletters.

 <!--more-->